travistangvh/ChatGPT-Data-Science-Prompts/README.md

 > Prompt: I want you to act as a fake data generator.
 I need a dataset that has x rows and y columns: `[insert column names]`

 ## 6. Write Regex
 > Prompt: I want you to act as a coder.
-Please write me a regex in python that `[describe regex]`
+Please write me a regex in Python that `[describe regex]`

 ## 7. Train Time Series
 > Prompt: I want you to act as a data scientist and code for me.
 I have a time series dataset `[describe dataset]`.
-Please build a machine learning model that predict `[target variable]`.
+Please build a machine learning model that predicts `[target variable]`.
 Please use `[time range]` as train and `[time range]` as validation.

 ## 8. Address Imbalance Data
 > Prompt: I want you to act as a coder.
 I have trained a machine learning model on an imbalanced dataset.
 The predictor variable is the column `[Insert column name]`.
-In python, how do I oversample and/or undersample my data?
+In Python, how do I oversample and/or undersample my data?

 ## 9. Get Feature Importance
 > Prompt: I want you to act as a data scientist and explain the model's results.
 I have trained a decision tree model and I would like to find the most important features.
 Please write the code.

 ## 10. Visualize Data with Matplotlib
-> Prompt: I want you to act as a coder in python.
+> Prompt: I want you to act as a coder in Python.
 I have a dataset `[name]` with columns `[name]`. `[Describe graph requirements]`

 ## 11. Visualize Image Grid Matplotlib
 > Prompt: I want you to act as a coder.
 I have a folder of images. `[Describe how files are organised in directory]` `[Describe how you want images to be printed]`